syncfusion-content/winui-docs/winui/Calendar/Localization-And-Formatting.md

 N> Japanese and Lunar type calendars are not supported in `Calendar` control.

-N> When `CalendarIdentifier` and `FlowDirection` properties are set, `FlowDirection` property is given higher precedence.
+N> When both the `CalendarIdentifier` and `FlowDirection` properties are set, the `FlowDirection` property is given higher precedence.

-N> `Calendar` control updates the flow direction visually based on the `CalendarIdentifier` property value.
+N> The `Calendar` control updates the flow direction visually based on the `CalendarIdentifier` property value.

 {% tabs %}
 {% highlight xaml %}